 Receive a Negotiated Sum

-The primary benefit of mesothelioma settlements is agreeing upon a guaranteed sum of money.
+The primary benefit of mesothelioma settlements is receiving an agreed upon sum of money.
 Going to trial is risky because the outcome is placed in the hands of a judge and jury, whose opinions may be swayed.

 Avoid a Lengthy Trial

 Trials move slowly, and unfortunately time is not a resource most mesothelioma patients have.
 Agreeing to settle a suit can significantly expedite the payout process, and that money may provide funding for better treatment.

 Settle in Private

 One of the disadvantages of trials is they are public.
 Settlements allow you to keep your compensation private.